ntindall/poetwriter/README.txt

 corpora of rap artists in an attempt to generate rap-styled poetry; however, the general case of the problem is one of poetic generation.
-In this project, our constraints are on the syllable counts of lines and the rhyming patterns between lines.
+In this project, our constraints are on the syllable counts within lines and the rhyming patterns between lines.

 ---------------------------------------------------------------
 - FILES                                                       -